 So, after all that we got back to Latvia this morning, and now I keep thinking about potatoes.
 Yesterday we were on yet another bus scooting around the south-east corner of Lithuania, just me and Rhi and a driver with gigantic shoulders and a slightly nutty guide.
-We hadn't wanted to do any evil touristy day tours as such, but it was the easiest thing for this particular location.
-The problem is that by mid-September there are sweet bugger all tourists left in Lithuania, so you have nowhere to hide.
-You must pay attention to every story, you must nod and express awe at every Ancient Fishing Tool in every museum.
+An organised tour was the most straightforward way to reach this particular location.
+There were only the two of us on the tour.
+There was nowhere to hide, so we were extra keen to pay attention to every story and express awe at every item in every museum.

 The guide caught me looking and said, “This is very poor part of Lithuania.
 They have to work very hard.”

 “Would you like us to take you somewhere nice for lunch?”

 She asked us a lot about our lives, asked us what it was like in Australia, asked us how we could be so young and afford to travel so far.
 She asked us if we were rich.
 What do you say to that?
 I could have said how we had scrimped and saved to come here, but how ridiculous would that have sounded with the potato people right there?
 I felt apologetic and guilty and cranky all at the same time.